khalid-hussain/shaheen/chap8.md

 were not born to rule over Granada."

-Seeing the disturbance on Abu Abdullah's face, he smiled and said, "For you these lines point towards Alexander's destiny and Abdul Rehman the Great's majesty.
+Seeing the disturbance on Abu Abdullah's face, he smiled and said, "For you these lines point towards Alexander's destiny and Abdul Rahman the Great's majesty.
 If my knowledge does not fail me, then, banners of your authority will flutter from Pyrenees to Gibraltar.
 The rulers of Morocco and France will be your vassals.